Herring: Family Clupeidae

 Size: Up to 18 inches, although most caught off piers are under 14 inches.

 Habitat: An inshore schooling species that moves into bays and estuaries during late winter, and spawns inter-tidally until the spring.
+They are recorded from these shallow areas down to a depth of 820 feet.
 Their adhesive eggs cling to eelgrass, kelp, and pilings, and attract many fish.
 Until recently, areas along the Sausalito waterfront were prime locales for herring eggs which in turn attracted egg-slurpin’ sturgeon and anglers seeking the slurpin’ sturgeon.
 These areas are now closed to sturgeon fishin’ anglers seeking the slurpin’ sturgeon even though the slurpin’ sturgeon and the eggs they’re a slurpin’ are still present.

-Piers: Pacific herring are caught on bait rigs at most piers north of San Francisco (although a few are caught south of this area).
+Piers: Pacific herring are caught on bait rigs at many piers in San Francisco Bay as well as piers to the north; some are also taken south to about the Santa Cruz Wharf.
 Typically, the schools move in with the high tide and it is a hit-or-miss proposition as anglers cast and retrieve from the piers.
-If the fish are present, you will often get three at a time; if absent, you will get none.
-Best bets: Santa Cruz Wharf, San Francisco Municipal Pier, Elephant Rock Pier, Sausalito Municipal Pier, Fort Baker Pier, Commercial Street Dock (Eureka), Citizens Dock Crescent City) and small piers found in inter-tidal areas in most major rivers (for example, the Municipal Pier in Noyo River at Fort Bragg).
+If the fish are present, you will often get a fish on every hook; if absent, you will get none.
+When present, the piers can be crowded with both those casting out bait rigs and those casting out nets.
+Best bets: Fort Point Pier, San Francisco Municipal Pier, Agua Vista Pier, Oyster Point Pier, Ferry Point Pier (Richmond), Elephant Rock Pier, Fort Baker Pier, Commercial Street Dock (Eureka), Citizens Dock (Crescent City).
+Rivers in northern California rivers, i.e., the Albion River or Noyo River, can also see herring enter their estuary areas and small piers in those areas can be good spots for the herring.

 Shoreline: Can be taken by shore anglers in San Francisco Bay when they show in nearshore areas.